rendalamili/ml-for-table-extraction/README.md

 - 📄 Outputs in CSV Format with bounding box visuals!

 ## FAQ
-**Q: Can the tool handle image-based PDFs?**
-A: Yes, it has integrated OCR capabilities for such files.

 The Frequently Asked Question (FAQ) section will answer common questions, help users resolve common issues and provide troubleshooting tips.